 This is an observational prospective cohort pilot study and a scoping review of stroke in Haiti.
-The cohort study was conducted over five months from April 2021 to August 2021 in the emergency department of the internal medicine of the State University Hospital of Haiti (HUEH), the main teaching hospital of the Faculty of Medicine of the Haitian State University.
-We wanted to extend the study over one year, but due the instability and repetitive strikes at the hospital we had to limit our observations on five months.
+The cohort study was conducted over 5 months from April 2021 to August 2021 in the emergency department of the internal medicine of the State University Hospital of Haiti (HUEH), the main teaching hospital of the Faculty of Medicine of the Haitian State University.
+Patients referred to us often did not have these parameters, as neurological evaluation with Rankin score and NIHSS is not systematic in other internal medicine departments in the country, and those patients were not included.

-All stroke cases received and admitted to the emergency department of the internal medicine were included, sample were not considered for the study.
-We included stroke patients with complete neurological assessment with Glasgow, NIHSS and Rankin score.
+All stroke cases received and admitted to the emergency department of the internal medicine were included, sample was not considered for the study.
+We included stroke patients with complete neurological assessment with Glasgow, NIHSS, and Rankin score.
 Patients referred to us did not often have these parameters, as neurological evaluation with Rankin score and NIHSS is not systematic in other internal medicine departments in the country, are not included without them.
-During this period, we identified 51 cases with a clinical diagnosis of stroke that were admitted to HEUH with neurological assessment.
-All stroke cases admitted were considered with any precision on subtype.
+During this period, we identified 51 cases with a clinical diagnosis of stroke that was admitted to HEUH with neurological assessment.
+All stroke cases admitted were considered without specific precision on stroke subtype.
 Patient data was extracted from the medical record using a standardized collection form.
 Data extraction spanned from the time of admission discharge or death.
 Anonymity and confidentiality of patients were protected, and oral consent was obtained from relatives or responsible parents.
-The data collection form included details on demographic data such as age, sex, address, occupation, level of education and marital status; clinical data such as chief complaint, history and/or associated defects, date and time of symptoms onset, admission date, vital signs, time to computed tomography (CT) scan, length of stay, referral or not; and neurological deficits including language, motor and sensory deficits, NIHSS score on admission, Modified Ranking Scale (mRS), Glasgow score, state of consciousness, and outcomes such as complications, death or recovery.
-The NIHSS score was used to categorize stroke into mild (1-4), moderate (5-15), severe (16-20), and grave (>20).
-The mRS was used, at the first clinical evaluation at admission, to categorize stroke outcome as favorable (0 to 1 point) or unfavorable (2 to 5 points) depending on the newly considered mRS dichotomization [7].
+The data collection form included details on demographic data such as age, sex, address, occupation, level of education and marital status; clinical data such as chief complaint, history and/or associated defects, date and time of symptoms onset, admission date, vital signs, time to computed tomography (CT) scan, length of stay, referral or not; and neurological deficits including language, motor and sensory deficits, NIHSS score on admission, modified ranking scale (mRS), Glasgow score, state of consciousness, and outcomes such as complications, death or recovery.
+The NIHSS score was used to categorize stroke into mild (1 - 4), moderate (5 - 15), severe (16 - 20), and grave (>20).
+The mRS was used, at the first clinical evaluation at admission, to categorize stroke outcome as favorable (0 - 1 point) or unfavorable (2 - 5 points) depending on the newly considered mRS dichotomization [7].
 Arrival time was considered as the time of arrival to hospital after stroke onset.
-This was classified into five categories: <3 hours; [3-6];]6-12];]12-24]and >24 hours after symptom onset.
+This was classified into five categories: <3 h; 3 - 6 h; 6 - 12 h; 12 - 24 h; and >24 h after symptom onset.

 The data were then entered into Excel and exported to SPSS 26 for processing and analysis.
 A descriptive analysis of demographic and clinical parameters was performed and presented in table and graph form.
 Correlation analyses were performed between the NIHSS score and the variables age, time of arrival, SBP, DBP, Glasgow score, ranking score, and length of stay in hospital.
 Multiple regression analysis was used to identify significant correlations.
 An ANOVA test was used to verify associations, Student's t tests were performed for comparison of means, and the Levene test was used for homogeneity of variances.
-The significance level was set at p<0.05.
+The significance level was set at p < 0.05.